j256/simplejmx/README.txt

 BACKGROUND:

-This package provides some simple classses to help with the publishing of objects using JMX.
+This package provides some simple classes to help with the publishing of objects using JMX.

 For more information, please visit the home page at: